Ōgawara, Miyagi

 Ōgawara (大河原町, Ōgawara-machi) is a town located in Miyagi Prefecture, Japan.
-As of 31 March 2020, the town had an estimated population of 23,618, and a population density of 950persons per km² in 9,925 households.
+As of 31 March 2020, the town had an estimated population of 23,618, and a population density of 950persons per km^{2} in 9,925 households.
 The total area of the town is 24.99 sqkm.

 Geography

 Ōgawara is located in south-central Miyagi Prefecture, in the Tōhoku region of northern Japan.
 The Shiroishi River runs through the town.